Offaly (Dáil constituency)

-Offaly was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from 2016 to 2020.
-The constituency elected three deputies (Teachtaí Dála, commonly known as TDs).
-The method of election was proportional representation by means of the single transferable vote (PR-STV).
+Offaly is a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas.
+The constituency elects three deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

 The Constituency Commission proposed in its 2012 report that at the next general election a new constituency called Offaly be created.
 The report proposed changes to the constituencies of Ireland so as to reduce the total number of TDs from 166 to 158.

 It was established by the Electoral (Amendment) (Dáil Constituencies) Act 2013.
 The constituency incorporated all of County Offaly from the previous Laois–Offaly constituency, and additionally twenty-four electoral divisions from Tipperary North.

-The 2013 Act defined the constituency as: